georgia-miller/myrepo/seurat_tutorial/seurat_tutorial.md

 ## This is following the Seurat tutorial from <https://satijalab.org/seurat/articles/pbmc3k_tutorial>

-This is to analysing a dataset of Peripheral Blood Mononuclear Cells (PBMCs) available from 10X genomics.
+This is to analyse a dataset of Peripheral Blood Mononuclear Cells (PBMCs) available from 10X genomics.
 2,700 single cells were sequenced on Illumina NextSeq500.